jeonghanlee/kakaotalk-env/README.md

 * ufw is the default active stage, but disable.
 I tested with both disable and enable (with gufw) with the default ufw firewald configuration.
 Both case work fine.

+## Doesn't work

+In case, this repository doesn't work for anyone.
+One may try PlayOnLinux shown in https://github.com/kimlulz/Katalk_linux.

 ## More Screenshots

 |![Kakao Talk Setting](images/settings.png)|